YoungKai7/Hosted-Pages/README.md

 Wallet Page
 -----------

-The wallet page is used for embedding a page to create or modify credit cards or eChecks.
+The wallet page is used for embedding a page to create or modify credit card or eCheck entries.

 We have a [detailed guide](https://github.com/ShaunSharples/HostedPages/blob/master/Sections/WalletPage.md) for getting started with embedding the wallet page into your application.